taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [Video-ChatGPT](https://github.com/mbzuai-oryx/video-chatgpt) - Video-ChatGPT is a video conversation model capable of generating meaningful conversation about videos.
 It combines the capabilities of LLMs with a pretrained visual encoder adapted for spatiotemporal video representation.
  * [LLaVA-Med](https://github.com/microsoft/llava-med) - Large Language-and-Vision Assistant for BioMedicine, built towards multimodal GPT-4 level capabilities.
  * [ethgpt](https://github.com/jiayaoqijia/ethgpt) - Chatbot for Ethereum codebase and docs.
+ * [telegram-chatgpt-bot](https://github.com/sabber-slt/telegram-chatgpt-bot) - NodeJS-based bot for ChatGPT that runs on Telegram now features advanced capabilities such as voice chat and image generation.

 |Name|GitHub Stars|Language|License|